 Have you ever told someone you were upset or angry with them and the other person snapped back and said, “You are being dramatic,” or “You are too sensitive?”
 These types of statements not only invalidate your feelings but also make you question your reality.
 You might start thinking you’re overreacting to certain situations and begin placing all the blame on yourself.
 If this sounds familiar, then you might be dealing with a gaslighter.
-Find out more about gaslighting below and how to combat this toxic behavior.
+Find out about gaslighting examples, more about gaslighting, and how to combat this toxic behavior.

 The term “gaslighting” primarily comes from the 1944 movie “Gaslight,” in which a man manipulates his wife into thinking she is losing her mind.
 According to the American Psychological Association, the gaslight definition is, “To manipulate another person into doubting their perceptions, experiences, or understanding of events.”

 Gaslighting is a form of manipulation in which one person makes the other person question themselves and their sanity in order to gain control over them.
-The person gaslighting makes you feel confused, isolated, ashamed, and powerless.
-A gas lighter does this by gradually wearing down a person’s trust in themselves while increasing how much they trust the abuser.
+What gaslighting means in a relationship is that the person gaslighting makes you feel confused, isolated, ashamed, and powerless.
+A gaslighter does this by gradually wearing down a person’s trust in themselves while increasing how much they trust the abuser.
 You start to doubt yourself and believe the stories and lies the other person is feeding you.

 Over time, being a victim of gaslighting can seriously harm your mental health.
 If you constantly hear things like, “You’re not remembering that correctly,” or “You must be going crazy,” this verbal abuse breaks down your self-worth and self-confidence.
 Always being on edge or anxious can leave you feeling exhausted, stressed, and ultimately raises your risk of developing depression.